-SONGWRITERS ASSOCIATED WITH ELVIS that receive the most credit in terms of Presley’s successful career are two teams: Jerry Leiber-Mike Stoller and Doc Pomus-Mort Shuman.
-But another team was paramount in Elvis’s transition from the sappy movie matinee idol of the mid-1960s to his emergence as a potent figure in 1968-1969: Billy Strange-Mac Davis.
+SONGWRITERS ASSOCIATED WITH ELVIS that receive the most credit in terms of Presley’s successful career are usually two teams: Jerry Leiber-Mike Stoller and Doc Pomus-Mort Shuman.
+But a third team was paramount in Elvis’s transition from sappy movie matinee idol of the mid-1960s to potent music and cultural figure in 1968-1969: Billy Strange-Mac Davis.
 [Continue reading]

 DO I WANT TO OPEN THIS ARTICLE by making a statement (“Elvis pops up in the most unexpected places”) or by asking a question (“Just how good can one record be?”)?
 Last night we slipped the Coen Brothers’ Intolerable Cruelty into the DVD player and sat back to enjoy George Clooney as Miles Massey (handsome, charming, amoral) match wits with Catherine Zeta-Jones as Marilyn Rexroth (beautiful, inscrutable, equally amoral).
 [Continue reading]

 ELVIS PRESLEY’S FUTURE hung on the decision he made in early 1969 on where he should make his next records.
 He could return to the comfortable confines of RCA’s Studio B in Nashville, home to most of his big hits of the early ’60s.
 [Continue reading]